-Environmental turbulence was measured from two essential dimensions, which are the dimension of market uncertainty and changes as well as the dimension of technological changes.
-The development of the first dimension refers to the measurement by Glaister et al. (2008) that includes three indicators: predictability of market demand, life cycle of products, and change in customers' need.
-The measurement of technological changes refers to Miller and Droge (1986) using one indicator, which is the influence of technological changes on the production capacity.
+Environmental turbulence was measured from two essential dimensions, which are the dimension of market uncertaintyand changes as well as the dimension of technological changes.
+The development of the first dimension refers to the measurement developed by Gleitseret. al. (2008) that includes three indicators: predictability of market demand, life cycle of products, and change in customers' need.
+The measurement of technological changes refers to the indicators developed by Miller and Droge (1996) using one indicator, which is the influence of technological changes on the production capacity.